mlueft/biui/README.md

 * MenuBar/TopBar
 * StatusBar
 * Scrollbar
+* NumberSlider should have properties to enable/disable manual input
+* Naming of scrollProperties corrected.

 TODO:
 * stopPropagation() for keyboardevents?
 Should it have it?
 * Protect setter from unnecassary invalidate() calles.
 * Label